svtk/AtomicKotlinCourse/Usability/Nullable Types/Exercise 3/task.md

 Create a function called `countHexadecimalNumbers(codes: List<String>)` which counts hexadecimal numbers contained in `codes`.
-It returns a `Map<String, Int>` where the key is a hexadecimal number and the value is how many times that number occurs in `codes`.
+It returns a `Map<String, Int>` where the key is a hexadecimal number and the value is the number of times that number occurs in `codes`.
 If a `String` in `codes` doesn't contain a hexadecimal number, the function ignores it.

 <div class="hint">